Tips for Using 9-1-1

 - Severe allergic reaction (difficulty breathing / unresponsive)

-- Major burns (white or charred skin: blisters and redness over large area)
+- Major burns (white or charred skin: blisters and redness over a large area)

 - Someone who will not wake up, even when you shake them